Xubuntu/wiki.xubuntu.org/Testing.md

 [testcases](http://iso.qa.ubuntu.com/qatracker/milestones/384/builds/170373/testcases)
 for Bionic Beaver), but you can choose which ones you want to help with.

-Then the next day (or the next time you test) you download the latest Daily ISO and again test the OS without installing anything or changing anything to your main system.
+Then the next day (or the next time you test) you download and install the latest Daily ISO and again test the OS without installing anything else or changing anything to your main system.
 Instead of re-downloading the whole ISO each time you can use [Zsync](https://help.ubuntu.com/community/ZsyncCdImage) to update it (zsync only downloads the bits that have changed).